Naomi-Smorenburg/MarkupLanguages/Research Repository/README.md

 PDF Files:
+- Naomi Smorenburg Thesis proposal final.pdf:
-- Thesis proposal: proposal submitted to the board of studies with a brief description of the research.
+Thesis proposal, proposal submitted to the board of studies with a brief description of the research.

+- Research Report Naomi Smorenburg.pfd:
-- Research Report: the first half of the thesis (introduction and methods) finished.
+the first half of the thesis (introduction and methods) finished.

 R code:
+- Utility function(life expectancy.R):
-- Utility function.R: function calculating the overall life expectancy.
+Function calculating the overall life expectancy.

+- Expected_nr_events.R:
-- Expected number of events.R: code to calculate the expected number of events in survival analysis (events = deaths).
+ code to calculate the expected number of events in survival analysis (events = deaths).

 HTML/Rmd Files:
+- First simulations.Rmd / First-Simulations.html:
-- First simulations: results of the first simulations done with the 'Utility function.R'
+Results of the first simulations done with the 'Utility function.R'

 Data:
 The folder contains no data because of privacy issues.